adlnet/xAPI-Spec/xAPI.md

 view of the LRS Agent data, but Agents just refer to one persona (a person in one context).

+###### Requirements
-An LRS capable of returning multiple identifying properties for a Person Object SHOULD require the connecting credentials have increased, explicitly given permissions.
+* An LRS capable of returning multiple identifying properties for a Person Object SHOULD require the connecting credentials have increased, explicitly given permissions.
-An LRS SHOULD reject insufficiently privileged requests with 403 "Forbidden".
+* An LRS SHOULD reject insufficiently privileged requests with 403 "Forbidden".
-If an LRS does not have any additional information about an Agent to return, the LRS MUST still return a Person when queried, but that Person Object will only include the information associated with the requested Agent.
+* If an LRS does not have any additional information about an Agent to return, the LRS MUST still return a Person when queried, but that Person Object will only include the information associated with the requested Agent.

-###### Person properties
+###### Person Properties

-All array properties must be populated with members with the same definition as the similarly named property from Agent Objects.
+###### Details

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>